haoyangxie/INDE-577/Supervised_Learning/Ensemble_methods/README.md

 In statistics and machine learning, ensemble methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.
 Unlike a statistical ensemble in statistical mechanics, which is usually infinite, a machine learning ensemble consists of only a concrete finite set of alternative models, but typically allows for much more flexible structure to exist among those alternatives.

 ## Contents
 In this notebook, I use knn, gradient descent, logistic regression, perceptron, support vector machines, decision tree, random forest to build models to predict the Titanic disaster to compare the scores of different methods.
+The result is as follow:
 ![image](https://obohe.com/i/2021/12/13/8wnhgr.jpg)

 ## Dataset